ALItaheri1380/pytorch/README.md

-# pytorch
-A set of codes related to regression and neural network, etc.
+# A set of codes related to regression, neural network, deep learning, etc. implemented with pytorch and numpy library.

 ## This repository is being completed